stanichor/stanichor.github.io/_posts/2025-06-19-empathizing-systemizing-theory.md

 ## Conclusion

-The E–S theory of autism conflates three distinct phenomena:
+The E-S theory of autism conflates three distinct phenomena:

 1. A sex difference in *interests*, reflected in high SQ scores among men
 2. A deficit in *social skills*, which correlates with autism traits